Contaminant Fate and Transport Site Logo

 Title: TRANSFORMATION AND DETOXIFICATION OF HALOGENATED FUMIGANTS BY AMMONIUM THIOSULFATE

-item Wang, Q. - ZHEJIANG UNIV., CHINA
+item WANG, Q. - ZHEJIANG UNIV., CHINA

-item Gan, J. - UC RIVERSIDE, CA
+item GAN, J. - UC RIVERSIDE, CA

-item Papiernik, Sharon
+item Schneider, Sharon

 item Yates, Scott